-Shane Corwin is an associate professor in the Mendoza College Department of Finance and serves as the faculty director of the Notre Dame Institute for Global Investing.
+Shane Corwin is a professor in the Mendoza College Department of Finance and serves as the faculty director of the Notre Dame Institute for Global Investing.
 Professor Corwin’s research focuses on market structure and investment banking.
 He has published articles in numerous finance journals, including the Journal of Finance, the Journal of Financial Markets, the Journal of Financial Intermediation, and Financial Management.
 Professor Corwin has also served as a member of the Nasdaq Economic Advisory Board and has been awarded research grants from the Notre Dame Deloitte Center for Ethical Leadership, Morgan Stanley and the Q-Group

 Professor Corwin received a B.S. and an MBA from Mankato State University and a Ph.D. in Finance from The Ohio State University.
 He was an assistant professor at the University of Georgia prior to joining the University of Notre Dame in the fall of 2000.

 Professor Corwin teaches Applied Investment Management (AIM), security analysis and investments at the undergraduate and graduate level and has received several teaching awards at Notre Dame, including the Rev. Edmund P. Joyce, C.S.C.
 Award for Excellence in Undergraduate Teaching, the Kaneb Teaching Award, the BP Outstanding Teacher Award, and the Chicago EMBA Outstanding Professor Award.